varunkumar-pal/devops-test-lv/README.md

 # devops-test-lv
-# Thw following files have been added for the Docker Challenge:
+# The following files have been added for the Docker Challenge:

 Docker.zip
 which contains